badraih/project_2/README.md

 ## Requirements:
     * Add a new book to the list
     * Mark the book as complete
-    * Remove an book from the list
+    * Remove book from the list
     * Clear all books
     * Clear only completed books